 Books and most other materials may be borrowed for 6 weeks by any Library.
 Exceptions to this rule are Town histories, new items and reference materials which may be borrowed only with special permission.
-The Gay-Kimball Library participates in the New Hampshire Automated Information System (NHAIS) and borrows and lends using e-mail, NHAIS, or telephone request.
+The Gay-Kimball Library participates in the New Hampshire Automated Information System (NHAIS) and borrows and lends using the State Library’s current automated system, e-mail, catalog requests, or telephone request.
 Materials are sent by State Library van.

 IX.
 Reference Policy

-The Library will attempt to provide patrons with up-to-date and accurate information in answer to their reference questions.
-If the needed information is not available on the premises, an interlibrary loan search on the New Hampshire Automated Information System (NHAIS) or on the Internet will be made.
-If that fails to provide the needed material, an inquiry will be made directly to the State Library.
+The Library attempts to provide patrons with up-to-date and accurate information in answer to their reference questions.
+If the needed information is not available on the premises, an interlibrary loan or internet search will be conducted.
+If that fails to provide the needed material, an inquiry will be made directly to the State Library or other applicable organization.
 Patrons may also be directed to agencies or other types of libraries which might be better able to provide information quickly.
 No charge will be made for interlibrary loans unless the lending library charges the Gay-Kimball Library.
 Patrons will be informed of any fees before the loan is made.
-All transactions should comply with the Copyright Compliance Law and Guidelines and patron confidentiality will be respected.
+All transactions will comply with Copyright Law.

 X. Building Use